isomerpages/govtech-stp/_atp-hong-kong/00a-atp-requirements-and-process.md

 ### 1. Eligibility

-<span class="font-size:16px;">Foreigners who are short-term visitors travelling from Hong Kong SAR may seek entry into Singapore by applying for an Air Travel Pass (ATP).</span>
+<span class="font-size:16px;">Foreigners who are short-term visitors travelling from Hong Kong under the Air Travel Bubble (ATB) arrangement may seek entry into Singapore by applying for an Air Travel Pass (ATP).</span>

 <span class="font-size:16px;">Singapore Citizens, Singapore Permanent Residents, and Singapore Long-Term Pass holders are not required to apply for an ATP to travel to Singapore.
 However, Singapore Long-Term Pass holders will still have to seek entry approval from the relevant Singapore Government agencies, which issued their Long-Term Pass, before travelling to Singapore.
 Please refer <a href="/health/shn">here</a> for the prevailing health measures applicable upon entry into Singapore.</span>